guan27/hw3-babythread/README.md

 ## 1. Problem Description
 In this assignment, you need to simulate a user-thread library by using `longjmp()`, `setjmp()`, etc. For simplicity, we use a function to represent a thread.
 In other words, you'll have to "context switch" between functions.
 To do this, you need to do non-local jumps between functions, which is arranged by a `scheduler()`: each time a function needs to "context switch" to another, it needs to jump back to `scheduler()`, and `scheduler()` will schedule next function to be executed, thus jump to it.
 Since non-local jump won't store local variables, we define a data structure for each function to store data needed for computing, which is called `TCB_NODE`.
 All the `TCB_NODE`s will formulate a circular linked-list.
 As `scheduler()` schedules functions, it also needs to make sure `Current` pointer points to correct `TCB_NODE` for functions to output correct result.

-The "context switch" mentioned above may occur in two different scenarios:
+The "context switch" mentioned above may occur in two different scenarios (We'll introduce the way to choose between them in **4. scheduler.c** and **6.
+Execution**.):

 0. After each iteration
 1. Signal caught, timeslice reached

-We'll introduce the way to choose between different scenarios in **4. scheduler.c** and **6.
-Execution**.

 You are expected to complete the following tasks: